 Loft ladders for a truss roof

 Truss roof rafters and ceiling joists are typically spaced either 400mm, 450mm or 600mm apart.
-Given that the joist is normally 50mm wide, this gives a fairly small opening width for your loft hatch and ladder.
+As such, this leaves a fairly small opening width for your loft hatch and ladder.
 However, there are still a variety of options to consider, which include both concertina loft ladders and wooden loft ladders.
 In addition, you could even consider an electric loft ladder.

 Ceiling joists with 600mm spacing…

 Ceiling joists that are spaced 600mm apart offer the widest range of loft ladder options.
 Most standard, off-the-shelf loft ladders are suitable for an opening width of 600mm.
 However, this exceeds the opening space of 550mm.
 Therefore, look for made-to-measure loft ladders that can be built to perfectly fit your ceiling opening.